How Do You Teach Phonics to Kids?

 "Systematic synthetic phonics instruction had a positive and significant effect on disabled readers’ reading skills.
 These children improved substantially in their ability to read words and showed significant, albeit small, gains in their ability to process text as a result of systematic synthetic phonics instruction."

 With the synthetic phonics system, letter sounds are first taught to children and then the child is then taught how to blend the sounds.
 For example, the 3 sounds of /b/ /a/ /t/ blends together to say the word "BAT".
 Also with synthetic phonics, consonant blends, such as BL, CL, ST, SP, etc..., are not taught separately, as these can be easily sounded out.
 So it's not necessary to teach these separately.
 The wonderful thing about synthetic phonics is that it breaks the learning to read process down into the most basic steps, that makes it simple enough to even teach children as young as 2 and 3 years old to read effectively.
-Please see the short video below to watch our 2 year 11 months old daughter reading.
+Please see the short videos below to watch the reading progress of these children over a 2 and 3 year period.